tlq68/google-homepage/README.md

   1. Creating the google homepage.
   2. Creating a replica of the first results page after a search term is entered.

-After the projects are complete, the process will be retold here.
+After the projects are complete, the process will be retold under the branch: the_odin_project.